wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;The world is full of desires: Everybody wants something or other.
 Who is the desirer?
 The person or the self?

 **M:**&ensp;The self.
-All desires, holy and unholy, come from the self; they all hang on the sense ‘I Am’.
+All desires, holy and unholy, come from the self; they all hang on the sense ‘I am’.

 **Q:**&ensp;I can understand holy desires (<span data-tippy-content="He who longs for the sublime truth.">satyakama</span>) emanating from the self.
 It may be the expression of the bliss aspect of the <span data-tippy-content="The ultimate principle with the three attributes in absolute perfection (<em>sat</em>, being + <em>chit</em>, consciousness + <em>ananda</em>, bliss).">Sad-Chit-Ananda</span> (Beingness — Awareness — Happiness) of the Self.
 But why unholy desires?